 Saturday 24th August

-As I am woken up around 5am due to a combination of heavy lighting and rain, I start watching some of the cricket - England look like they will lose to the rest and the Ashes will be retained by Australia.
+As I am woken up around 5am due to a combination of heavy lighting and rain, I start watching some of the cricket - England look like they will lose the game and thus the Ashes will be retained by Australia.
 I fall asleep (due to tiredness not because cricket is boring) and by the time I get up it’s half 8 or so and time for breakfast.
 I’m heading to Riding Mountain National Park and due to the weather I stop at DollarRama to pick up a cheap poncho.
-It’s only 100km away and so I arrive around 12:30pm.
+It’s only 100km away from Brandon and so I arrive around 12:30pm.
 The rain is pretty heavy but by the time I get to the trail I have chosen to hike it’s pretty calm but gloomy skies.
 It’s a 7km hike, taking me nearly two hours to complete and providing me with views of Lake Kinasao.
 Due to the poor weather it’s really quiet - I don’t meet anyone at any stage whilst on the trail but the local town is pretty busy with what seems day trippers from Winnipeg.
 I’m meeting Leo back in Brandon at a coffee shop so I decide to leave mid afternoon.
 I arrive first at the coffee shop, which is also a bakery, and as it’s my first visit, the friendly staff member (Shelby) gives me two baguettes for free.
 There are so many mouth watering options on display so I ask for a Canadian delicacy and the cake that Shelby recommends is super delicious as is the Danish pastry that they make daily each morning.
-Afterwards, Leo provides me a quick tour of the town - which is pretty quick and then we head for a quick pre meal drink at The Dock on Princess.
+Afterwards, Leo provides me a quick tour of the town.
+Afterwards we head for a quick pre meal drink at The Dock on Princess.
 We are heading to a Brazilian barbecue at one of his local Brazilian mate’s apartment, Ivandro whose wife is also Brazilian and they have two daughters - with the eldest 15 years old and the youngest only 15 months old.
 It’s a great meal - lots of food just like last night and Leo’s Jordanian-Canadian girlfriend Rand turns up to join us for dinner too.
 We talk a lot of politics, economics and culture - it’s a really enjoyable discussion/debate.
 By the time we get back to Leo’s apartment it’s nearly midnight and time for bed.

 Sunday 25th August

 I’m up around 8 and to my surprise England are still batting.
 They need to chase down 359 to secure a famous victory and for the series to be tied at 1-1.
 A loss will mean a 2-0 lead for Australia, and as current holders of the urn, thus the Ashes remaining down under.
 England quickly loose two wickets and it’s not looking good so I decide to head down highway 10 Manitoba south towards Turtle Mountain Provincial Park for further trekking this weekend.
 I’m listening to music in the hire car as the phone reception isn’t that great but mange to get a signal during the journey and notice on the ESPN Cricinfo that England need only a further 13 runs to win the game - unbelievable!
-I turn on the VPN address changed on my phone and load the Australian Channel 9 app - to my surprise it’s streaming live not too badly.
+I turn on the VPN address changer on my phone and load the Australian Channel 9 app - to my surprise it’s streaming live not too badly.
 Ben Stokes (the guy I have history with from the Caribbean a few years ago) is batting and is keeping the run chase, as well as England’s ashes hopes alive.
 Nathan Lyon (aka Garry due to him having the same hairstyle as a former Aussie Rules player and current commentator Gary Lyon), the Aussie off-spinner, misses two great chances to win the game - first he fumbles the ball on an easy run out of the other remaining England batsman (Jack Leach) and secondly his appeal for lbw is turned down and Australia cannot review.
 So for non-cricket tragics here goes an explanation of leg before wicket - if the ball hits your leg in front of the stumps, and the bowler appeals (usually him screaming the word(s) or something similar to the cry of howzat/that’s out) to the umpire directly watching in front and they also believe that’s what’s happening to the ball, then the umpire will raise his finger and say “that’s out” and the batsman is out.
-As England were down to their last wicket, if the umpire had given Stokes out then Australia would have won - but he doesn’t - and the plot really thickens because each side each innings gets two opportunities to challenge the umpires on field call through a DRS (decision review system) process - and had Australia not wasted challenging for unsuccessful appeals, they on appeal would have had the on field decision overturned as the ball through the video replay was going onto hit the wicket - and it was Garry who had bowled this ball the very next ball after he should have run out Leah at the non strikers end - amazing stuff and now I’m finding I’m so anxious and tense that I can no longer drive safely/properly.
+As England were down to their last wicket, if the umpire had given Stokes out then Australia would have won - but he doesn’t - and the plot really thickens because each side each innings gets two opportunities to challenge the umpires on-field call through a DRS (decision review system) process - and had Australia not wasted challenging for unsuccessful appeals, they on appeal would have had the on field decision overturned as the video replay shows how the ball was going onto hit the wicket - and it was Garry who had bowled this ball the very next ball after he should have run out Leah at the non strikers end - amazing stuff and now I’m finding I’m so anxious and tense that I can no longer drive safely/properly.
 I’m approaching a really town called Boissevain so I pull over at a petrol (gas) station and see Stokes hit the winning runs in what can only be described in a once in a lifetime innings/climax to an incredible game of test cricket.
 This is why I love the game and go on cricket tours - you can’t beat test cricket - ever - and Boissevain Manitoba will be forever remembered by myself when against great odds after being bowled out in the first innings for only 67 runs that England managed to defeat Australia to keep their Ashes hopes alive.
 The hire car needs more petrol (gas) and as the attendant is filling up I tell him about what’s happened - not that’s he’s probably much interested in a foreigner telling him the result/finish of a foreign game - but it’s something I need to do.
 After paying inside, I head to Turtle Mountain Provincial Park, which is more or less on the Canada/USA border.
 I think of heading to the International Peace Garden for a quick visit before trekking but once I’m told it’s $20 for entry I decide against it - seems like a waste of money for only a 5-10 minute look around.
-However upon leaving, the only two exits are either to the American or Canadian customs check points - the offical on the Canadian side doesn’t seem too impressed when I tell him I took a wrong turn but fortunately I’m not detained and I’m able to quickly start trekking - I spend around three hours or so completing a circuit/loop of Adams Lake.
+However upon leaving, the only two exits are either to the American or Canadian customs check points - the official on the Canadian side doesn’t seem too impressed when I tell him I took a wrong turn but fortunately I’m not detained and I’m able to quickly start trekking.
+I spend around three hours or so completing a circuit/loop of Adams Lake.
 Again the weather isn’t great but the scenery and being outdoors is - apart from all the mosquito bites - you can run but can’t hide from these pesky creatures and it doesn’t take long for me to get covered all over in bites.
 Once I get back to the car I have something light to eat before returning to Brandon.
-Leo, with the help of his girlfriend Rand, have made a really good spaghetti bolognese for lunch - this weekend’s eating experiences have been wonderful and I can’t keep on thanking him enough for being such a great CouchSurfing host.
+Leo, with the help of his girlfriend Rand has made a really good spaghetti bolognese for lunch - this weekend’s eating experiences have been wonderful and I can’t keep on thanking him enough for being such a great CouchSurfing host.
 Late afternoon we decide to go for coffee and cake and bump into Rand again, and a Brazilian friend of both Leo and Rand’s - Brandon is such a small place it’s hard not to meet someone that you know.
 Leo and I head to a bowling alley for some Sunday night shenanigans-neither of us have played for ages but I manage to win all three games.
 Once we are back at the apartment, Leo and I chat about our plans for the future and afterwards I wish him all the best before heading to bed - he’s a great guy and really looked after me for my visit to Brandon - cheers mate.

 Monday 26th August